luther38/newsbot/README.md

 ### Discord Webhooks

 If you want to have a single source post to multiple webhooks, you can do that.
-On the line where you enter your webhook seperate each one with a space character.
+On the line where you enter your webhook separate each one with a space character.
 The program will split them up and post updates to both webhooks.

 ## Sources